 Clubs and Societies

-There are some sixteen Clubs or Societies in Langton Matravers, including a Photographic Society, a Folk Dancing
+There are several Clubs or Societies in Langton Matravers, including a Folk Club, a Folk Dancing

-Club, a Naturalists’ Club, A Local History and Preservation Society, Scouts, Cubs, Guides and Brownies, Line Dancing, Short Mat Bowls, a Microscopical Society, a Parent-Teachers’ Association, St George’s School Club, a local branch of the Dorset Wildlife Trust, a T-Set (providing tea and chat for elderlies who are normally housebound) and, in conjunction with Corfe Castle and Worth Matravers, a Conservative Association.
+Club, A Local History and Preservation Society, Explorers, Rainbows, Guides and Brownies, Short Mat Bowls, a Microscopical Society, a Parent-Teachers’ Association, Table Tennis, and a local branch of the Dorset Wildlife Trust.

 Besides the regular meetings of the above there are also the meetings of the Parish Council, the Parochial Church Council and the Village Hall Committee, so there is almost always something happening in the village: lectures, exhibitions, recitals, concerts, drama, stalls, coffee-mornings, committee meetings, fetes, organized walks, outings, rehearsals, choir practices or community projects.
 Sometimes there are several things going on at the same time.